AjeetAthwal/nav-dropdown/README.md

-Basic template of a html/css only navbar with a dropdown with minimal styling
+Basic template of a navbar with a dropdown with minimal styling

 Live: https://ajeetathwal.github.io/nav-dropdown/